 PBFE for New Structures

-We use physics-based models of fire scenarios and their effects on structural and non-structural building elements to predict risks and outcomes.
+We use physics-based models of fire scenarios and their effects on structural and non-structural building elements – in concrete, steel and timber – to predict risks and outcomes.
 Our main modeling tools:

 - Computational Fluid Dynamics (CFD).
 Accurately models fire dynamics and predicts flame propagation, smoke propagation, and thermal loads on the structure.